Core Rules: Creating a Character

 Malefic

-Unique Ability: Adds proficiency twice when dealing damage.
+Unique Ability: Adds proficiency twice when dealing damage (if proficient when calculating damage, add proficiency to damage a second time).

 Role Example: A Malefic Cleric might channel destructive divine energy to wipe out enemies.